I’m not proud of how I got into tourism. I’m telling you anyway, because the embarrassing part is the part that matters.

 Eventually, my conscience caught up with me.
 But by then, the bus was rolling and the bookings were growing.
 You prove the concept with your own hands, and eventually, the system catches up.
 Beach Bus became the instinct that eventually led to Parkbus, which now takes thousands of travellers to national and provincial parks across Canada.

-But through that work, I also realized a fundamental truth: my scrappy, rule-bending energy wasn’t enough on its own.
-I saw that there were three other distinct types of stakeholders needed to make a destination truly successful.
+With the benefit of that hindsight, I put together the four stakeholders a destination really needs to work.
+My scrappy, rule-bending energy was never enough on its own.
+There were three other distinct types of stakeholders required to make a destination truly successful.
 Most destination managers focus on one or two of these groups and wonder why things stall.
 The destinations that break through—Fogo Island, Prince Edward County, Bilbao—got all four working together, whether they planned to or not.

 Here is the framework for identifying who’s who in your community, what each group needs, and what happens when one is missing.